 This week we're going over ways to notice whether we can be addicted to technology or the access to it.
 See if you notice yourself in any of the following:

-- Texting a spouse about important things instead of having a face-to-face conversation can mean we're addicted to technology.
-Intimate, deep conversations are designed to be had face-to-face so that tone, inflection and facial expressions can be seen.
+Texting a spouse about important things instead of having a face-to-face conversation can mean we're addicted to technology.
+Intimate, deep conversations are designed to be had face-to-face so that tone, inflection and facial expressions can be seen and heard.
 Most communication between individuals is non-verbal communication.
 Too much is missed and MIScommunicated through text messaging!
 If we cannot wait until we see one another face-to-face to have a discussion, then addiction to technology could be at play.

 Why is it important to know whether or not we're addicted to technology?
 Because it can affect our relationships with others.
 The way we interact with technology will also be a model for our children, giving them a guideline on what is healthy and unhealthy.
 We have several more pointers to share with you this week.
 Please check back in to see if any others may apply.
 Thanks for reading!